CALL FOR APPLICATIONS: Themes 2020 – 2021

 Things to consider when drawing up an application

-The application is to be written in English and will be assessed by international experts.
-It should therefore be written with the assessors in mind and apply the regular use of references to related research.
-The Theme must be well-balanced in terms of knowledge and experience in relation to the issues you wish to work with.
+The application is to be written in English.
+Regular use of references to related research is to be applied and the application must be written bearing in mind that applications are usually assessed by international experts.
+The Theme must be well-balanced in terms of knowledge and experience in relation to the issues the members intend to work with.
 The knowledge areas are to be interlinked.
 Work in interdisciplinary Themes is particularly well-suited for researchers who have had time to firmly establish themselves within their field of knowledge.

 - Other costs, e.g. for seminars and symposia, should be specified in the application.
-Costs for a symposium or final conference will receive a maximum of SEK 100 000 in budget funds.
+Costs for concluding synthesis activity; a filmproduction, symposium, final conference or other will receive a maximum of SEK 100 000 in budget funds.
 The Theme will need to apply for external funding to cover more costly seminar series and symposia.

-- Costs for visiting researchers are not be included in the budget; these are funded by the institute through a special fund.
+- Costs for visiting researchers are not be included in the budget; these are funded by the institute through a separate fund.

-- The Pufendorf Institute is to encourage cooperation between researchers from different disciplines within Lund University.
-The budget can, therefore, only in exceptional cases, include costs of conference trips or field work.
+- The Pufendorf IAS is to encourage cooperation between researchers from different disciplines within Lund University.
+The budget can, therefore, only in exceptional cases, include costs for conference trips or field work.

 Note that the budget provides the Theme with a cost frame – the amount is not paid to the group in the form of research funding.
 The researchers’ salaries are accounted for by the institute’s cost centre, and the financial and administrative services are provided by the institute’s staff.
-On completion of a Theme, on the last day of the spring semester 2020, the Theme will no longer have access to the funds within the cost frame, and any remaining funds are to be returned to the institute.
-(However, any outstanding invoices will be paid after completion of the Theme.)
+On completion of a Theme, on the last day of the spring semester 2021, the Theme will no longer have access to the funds within the cost frame, and any remaining funds are returned to the institute.
+(Outstanding invoices will however be paid after this date.)

 A description of the research issue and strategy for the planned work, max 5 pages (excl. references)